sproates/trumpet/INSTALL.markdown

 Assuming you have all of the dependencies installed.

+The build system reads a file called build.properties, located in the base directory, from which it determines the location of various jars etc.

 Edit appropriate values for your system into build.properties.sample and save as build.properties in the same directory.